Fennel Water Benefits: 8 Reasons to Drink It Daily + How to Make

 Property / NutrientPer 250ml CupNotes

-Calories~5–8 kcalNegligible — suitable for any diet plan
+Calories~5–8 kcalNegligible — fits any diet

 Carbohydrates<1 gTrace only